Eli Parker & Catherine Spangler Family

 Burford Marks

-2 Dunham C. "Dunn" PARKER Birth: Apr., 1863 Indiana Death: Jan.
-7, 1940 Marshall County Indiana buried
+2 Dunham C. "Dunn" Parker Birth: Apr., 1863 Indiana Death: Jan.
+7, 1940 Marshall County, Indiana buried

-Poplar Grove Cemetery Marshall County Indiana.
+Poplar Grove Cemetery Marshall County, Indiana.
 Lived at Argos, about 1935.
 There are no children.

-Dunham C. PARKER, 76, one of the pioneer residents of Argos, passed away Sunday evening 9:30 at the Kelly hospital.
-Death resulted from
+Dunham C. Parker, 76, one of the pioneer residents of Argos, passed away Sunday evening 9:30 at

-complications which came in wake of a stroke suffered ten days ago.
-Mr. Parker was well known throughout both Marshall and Fulton
+days ago.
+Mr. Parker was well known throughout both Marshall and Fulton counties.

-Dunham C., son of Eli and Catherine (SPANGLER) PARKER was born at Maxinkuckee, Ind., on April 27th, 1863.
+Dunham C., son of Eli and Catherine (Spangler) Parker was born at Maxinkuckee, Ind., on April 27th, 1863.

-where he operated a drug store for 14 years.
+neighborhood to Argos where he operated a drug store for 14 years.

-From 1910 to 1921 he was employed as cashier of the First National bank of Argos and retired from that position to engage in the
+From 1910 to 1921 he was employed as cashier of the First National bank of Argos and retired from that

-insurance and real estate business for himself.
+position to engage in the insurance and real estate business for himself.

-Mr. Parker was a member of the Camelite church of Maxinkuckee, the Knights of Pythias Lodge and the Argos Citizens band.
+Mr. Parker was a member of the Camelite church of Maxinkuckee, the Knights of Pythias Lodge and the

-South Bend, Ind.
+and Mrs. Bard Krause, of South Bend, Ind.

 Funeral services will be held Wednesday afternoon two o'clock at the Umbaugh funeral home in Argos.
-Rev. R. W. KNIGHT will be in

-charge of the services.
 Burial will be made in the Poplar Grove cemetery, northeast of Maxinkuckee.
-The body will lie in state at the

-Umbaugh funeral home until the hour of the rites. - Monday, January 8, 1940 Rochester Sentinel<
+The body will lie in state at the Umbaugh funeral home until the hour of the rites. - Monday, January 8, 1940

-3 Francis M. (Frank) PARKER, Birth: Aug., 1864 Indiana Death: 1944 marrried Ida M Rector Birth: Feb., 1870
+3 Francis M. (Frank) Parker, Birth: Aug., 1864 Indiana Death: 1944 marrried Ida M Rector Birth: Feb., 1870

 Indiana, Death: 1947 buried Poplar Grove Cemetery Marshall County Indiana daughter of Lewsi C. Rector and